MicrosoftDocs/sdk-api/sdk-api-src/content/windows.media.streaming/nf-windows-media-streaming-iactivebasicdevice-setcachedsinkprotocolinfo.md

 ## -description

-Gets the cached sink protocol info for the device.
+Sets the cached sink protocol info for the device.

 ## -parameters